-- 32. In order to be able to identify corporate governance-related problems at an early stage, the supervisor should consider developing an early warning system of potential indicators.
+31. In order to be able to identify corporate governance-related problems at an early stage, the supervisor should consider developing an early warning system of potential indicators.
 This may assist the supervisor to identify significant changes, anomalies or trends in order to respond in a timely manner.
-Those indicators could take the form of "yellow or red flags". - 33.
-An early warning system should include recommendations on possible next steps after yellow or red flags are identified.
-And the supervisor's response to a yellow or red flag should take into account all available information and be determined on a case-by-case basis. - 34.
-Identification of a yellow or red flag may indicate a broader corporate governance-related issue and the supervisor should endeavour to identify and assess the underlying issue.
-The supervisor should take into account the nature of the yellow or red flag identified; for some of them, a single occurrence may be a cause for concern itself whereas for others, the supervisor may be looking for a recurring pattern. - 35.
-The following non-exhaustive list of examples of non-financial yellow and red flags may indicate problems related to corporate governance: - · Policies and procedures: - Inconsistencies and/or gaps in internal control policies, audits and reporting (i) within the insurance legal entity or (ii) between the group and insurance legal entities: - Failure of the insurer to conduct business and fulfil obligations in accordance with written procedures (e.g. compliance with by-laws, charters or internal guidelines); - Lack of a transparent mechanism to take disciplinary actions; - Inadequate disciplinary response to infractions; - Inadequate handling by the insurer of employee or customer complaints related to corporate governance; - Lack of a process or having an inadequate process to, identify, evaluate or escalate risk or corporate governance issues; - Lack of a whistle-blowing process or not having an effective whistle-blowing process; - Lack of sufficient information flow within the insurer; and - Lack of staff training on topics such as internal control policies and procedures; compliance with laws and regulations; whistleblowing process; escalation of risks, non-compliance and misconduct issues. - Board, Senior Management and Key Persons in Control Functions: - The insurer appoints or proposes to appoint members of the Board, Senior Management or Key Persons in Control Functions who do not possess the necessary suitability; - High or frequent turn-over of the members of the Board, Senior Management or Key Persons in Control Functions;
+Those indicators could take the form of "yellow or red flags".

+32. An early warning system should include recommendations on possible next steps after yellow or red flags are identified.
+The supervisor's response to a yellow or red flag should take into account all available information and be determined on a case-by-case basis.

+33. Identification of a yellow or red flag may, or may not, indicate a broader corporate governance-related issue; regardless the supervisor should endeavour to identify and assess the underlying issue.
+The supervisor should take into account the nature of the yellow or red flag identified; for some of them, a single occurrence may be a cause for concern itself whereas for others, the supervisor may be looking for a recurring pattern.

+34. The following non-exhaustive list of examples of non-financial yellow and red flags may indicate problems related to corporate governance:

+- Policies and procedures: - Inconsistencies and/or gaps in internal control policies, audits and reporting (i) within the insurance legal entity or (ii) between the group and insurance legal entities; - Failure of the insurer to conduct business and fulfil obligations in accordance with written procedures (e.g. compliance with by-laws, charters or internal guidelines); - Lack of a transparent mechanism to take disciplinary actions; - Inadequate disciplinary response to infractions; - Inadequate handling by the insurer of employee or customer complaints related to corporate governance; - Lack of a process or having an inadequate process to, identify, evaluate or escalate risk or corporate governance issues; - Lack of a whistle-blowing process or not having an effective whistle-blowing process;